-The Chief Executive Officer and the Chief Financial Officer of the Company (collectively the "Certifying Officers") are responsible for establishing and maintaining disclosure controls and procedures ("DC&P") and internal control over financial reporting ("ICFR"), as those terms are defined in National Instrument 52-109 Certification of Disclosure in Issuer's Annual and Interim Filings.
+The Chief Executive Officer and the Chief Financial Officer of the Company (collectively the "Certifying Officers") are responsible for establishing and maintaining disclosure controls and procedures ("DC&P") and internal control over financial reporting ("ICFR"), as those terms are defined in National Instrument 52-109 Certification of Disclosure in Issuer's Annual and Interim Filings, and in applicable SEC rules and regulations, for the Company.
+The Certifying Officers completed an evaluation of ICFR and DC&P as required by Rule 13a-15(b) and (f) of the Exchange Act.

-The Certifying Officers have concluded that as at September 30, 2023, the Company's DC&P has been designed effectively to provide reasonable assurance that (a) material information relating to the Company is made known to them by others, particularly during the period in which the annual filings are being prepared; and (b) information required to be disclosed by the Company in its annual filings, interim filings or other reports are filed or submitted, recorded, processed, summarized and reported within the time periods specified in the securities legislation.
+The Certifying Officers have concluded that as at December 31, 2023, the Company's DC&P has been designed and operated effectively to provide reasonable assurance that (a) material information relating to the Company is made known to them by others, particularly during the period in which the annual filings are being prepared; and (b) information required to be disclosed by the Company in its annual filings, interim filings or other reports filed or submitted, recorded, processed, summarized and reported within the time periods specified in the securities legislation.

-There have been no significant changes to the Company's ICFR for the period ended September 30, 2023, which have materially affected, or are reasonably likely to materially affect the Company's ICFR.
-Based on their evaluation of these controls for the period ended September 30, 2023, the Certifying Officers have also concluded that the Company's ICFR have been designed effectively to provide reasonable assurance regarding the reliability of the preparation and presentation of the financial statements for external purposes and that ICFR were effective as at September 30, 2023.
+There have been no significant changes to the Company's ICFR for the year ended December 31, 2023, which have materially affected, or are reasonably likely to materially affect the Company's ICFR.
+Based on their evaluation of these controls for the year ended December 31, 2023, the Certifying Officers have also concluded that the Company's ICFR have been designed effectively to provide reasonable assurance regarding the reliability of the preparation and presentation of the financial statements for external purposes and that ICFR were effective as at December 31, 2023.
 The Company used the Committee of Sponsoring Organizations of the Treadway Commission control framework to evaluate DC&P and ICFR.